11 rules for buying an ebike, and the 11 ebikes to buy now

-If budget is no obstacle and you’re looking to transition from a legbike to an electric bike, the bike snobs will be happiest with a bike like a Specialized.
+If budget is no obstacle and you’re looking to transition from a traditional bike to an electric bike, the bike snobs will be happiest with a bike like a Specialized.
 You can spend up to $16k.

 They also have lower priced models aimed at a wider audience.
-I have one on the way I hope to write about.
+I bought a Vado and it gets heavy use from the Culdesac team.

 But this section is here mostly to say these aren’t what ebikes are about.
 Ebikes that are used for commuting and cargo are going to change the world, so the rest of the list focuses on those.

 The government doesn’t subsidize bikes nearly as much as it subsidizes cars, but there are still some subsidies nonetheless.
-The infrastructure bill had a provision to subsidize ebikes nationwide, so I’m monitoring if that passes or gets included in future legislation.
+The infrastructure bill had a provision to subsidize ebikes nationwide.
+The IRA tragically didn’t include any ebike subsidy even though it subsidized electric cars to the tune of $7,500/ea.
+So I’m monitoring if there is something included in future legislation.
 Here is a tracker for ebike incentives

 The Loud Bicycle horn gives bikes a horn as loud as a car horn.